AlessandroPerelli/com3504-team19/README.md

 4. When you click on a plant, the plant comes up with a chat and the information on the plant
 5. Offline functionality for adding plants and viewing plants
 6. The ability to edit a plant if the status is unconfirmed and the username is the same as the plant creator using identification
+7. The ability to look up results for a plant on DBPedia using the name of the plant

 ## Github
 All evidence of commits are available on our [Github](https://github.com/AlessandroPerelli/com3504-team19)